mikantlin/quartz-journey-wreathed-in-ash/content/NPCs/Mr Storyteller.md

 </Carousel>

 - Provided [[Ravaria]] a way back to the mortal realm from [[Limbo]]
-- Cleansed [[Arran Tirran|Arran]] of his Venom curse by burning it out of him via his hand
+- Cleansed [[Arran]] of his Venom curse by burning it out of him via his hand
 - Has knowledge of [[Glasya]]
 - Helwyn does NOT trust him
 - Can perform runic magic like [[Usi-Ziyad|Usi]]